SAP-samples/btp-developer-guide-cap/documentation/change-tracking/4-deploy-to-cf.md

-2. Make sure you're logged in to your subaccount:
+2. Make sure you're logged in your subaccount:

      ```
     cf api <API-ENDPOINT>